 Ideally, completing this process allows a student to avoid the duplication of learning, to build on the learning previously acquired, and shorten the time it takes to earn a degree.
-Credit(s) earned through an assessment of prior learning cannot be duplicated through any other mechanism for earning credit.
+Guidelines for portfolio preparation may be obtained from the Provost.
+Credit earned through an assessment of prior learning cannot be duplicated through any other mechanism for earning credit.
 Prior learning credit is not transferable.
 A maximum of 12 credit hours may be earned through the Credit for Prior Learning Experiences process.